Have you learned to sift through each census record to extract every little clue about your ancestors and their

 –the “OA” in column 20 for John Simmons means that he is working on his “own account”?

 Here are a few resources where you can learn more:

 –NARA has a great link on clues in census records

 –I like Ancestry’s Wiki Template for Census Information

-–Mark Lowe has a terrific video available on using tickmarks in those early census records
+–Mark Lowe has a terrific video available on using tickmarks in early census records

-–I’ve always been a *huge* fan of Michael Neill’s articles, here he links to
+–I’ve always been a *huge* fan of Michael Neill’s articles; these are links to

 several of his posts on census records and strategies